klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 On the other hand, I feel that the unknown risk from the vaccine is much bigger.

 Moreoever, there is no ethical dilemna at play, since contrary to what many seem to believe, vaccinated people can also shed the virus and transmit it to others.
+Therefore they don't "protect their community" anymore than the unvaccinated.

 Finally, whether I get the vaccine or not, I still intend to practice social distancing and avoid crowds and indoors as much as I can.
 I want to get back to normal life as much as the next guy.
 But you know what, I'm sure the English people also wanted to go back to normal life when Hitler was bombarding them on a daily basis.
 Sometimes you just have to wait it out.